 George W. Bush was born on July 6, 1946, in New Haven, Connecticut, the eldest of six children.
 He moved to Midland, Texas as a child when his father entered the oil drilling business.
 Bush graduated in 1968 from Yale, then enlisted in the Texas Air National Guard.
 He was honorably discharged from the Air Force Reserve on November 21, 1974.
 He then went to Harvard and received his MBA in 1975.

 He returned to Midland, worked in the oil business and helped out on his father's Senatorial campaigns.
 He married in 1977, stopped drinking, and soon became interested in politics himself.
 In 1994, he was elected governor of Texas, serving two terms.

 Bush campaigned for President in 2000, promising “compassionate conservatism” and a return to morality after the Clinton near-impeachment for lying about an affair.
-This gave him a double-digit lead over Vice President Al Gore.
+It gave him a double-digit lead over Vice President Al Gore.
 By the time of the election, the polls showed the two candidate neck-and-neck.
-In fact, Gore won the popular vote by 543,895 votes, but Bush won the electoral votes 271 to 266.
+Gore won the popular vote by 543,895 votes, but Bush won the electoral votes 271 to 266.
 His victory depended on Florida’s electoral votes, which was won, recounted and ended up being decided by the Supreme Court.

 Bush Administration Timeline

 |2000||$5.7||3.9%||NASDAQ peaked on March 10, 2000 at 5,048.62.|

 |2001||$5.8||5.7%||Recession.
 EGTTRA.
 9/11.|

 |2005||$7.9||4.9%||$107.6||Bankruptcy Protection Act|

 - Donald Trump (2017 - 2021)

 - Trump Compared to Obama